Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I don't like giving money to panhandlers but sometimes want to do something.
-I fixed up lunch bags with a juice box, snack mix, apple, cookies, and a candy or two, and a reminder that God loves them.
-I can hand this to someone on the freeway ramp easily.
+I fixed up lunch bags with a juice box, snack mix, apple, cookies, and a candy or two.

 Since our big Italian family has grown in the last few years, we now hire a hall to have a Christmas celebration in December.
 We all make and bring our favorite foods; lasagna, meatballs, pastries, etc.